MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1702.md

 For more information, see [Maintenance tasks for System Center Configuration Manager](/sccm/core/servers/manage/maintenance-tasks) and [Reference for maintenance tasks for System Center Configuration Manager](/sccm/core/servers/manage/reference-for-maintenance-tasks).

-**Temporarily stop any antivirus software on the System Center Configuration Manager servers** Before you update a site, ensure that you have stopped antivirus software on the Configuration Manager servers. <!--SMS.503481-->
+**Temporarily stop any antivirus software on the System Center Configuration Manager servers:**
+Before you update a site, ensure that you have stopped antivirus software on the Configuration Manager servers. <!--SMS.503481-->

 **Create a backup of the site database at the central administration site and primary sites:**